 Camping Near Brandywine Falls

 Camping ProhibitedBrandywine Falls Provincial Park used to have a campground years ago, but it was removed as it was not a very functional and large enough space to adequately accommodate the numbers that came here every year.
 That's a good thing, however, as the new parking lot is very well designed and spacious enough to park the largest of RV's as well as dozens and dozens of cars.
 The parking lot has a nice picnic table area and some interesting murals of the history of the area.
 Camping is actually quite good in the vicinity of Brandywine Falls.
 Just across the highway from the Brandywine Falls parking lot, and just 1 kilometre towards Whistler you will see on your left a big sign for Whistler RV Park & Campground.
 This campground is quite nice, located up on a ridge overlooking snowy mountain peaks including Whistler Mountain and Blackcomb Mountain.
 A possible drawback to this campground is that it is far south of Whistler Village, but if you have a vehicle that shouldn't bother you too much.
-If you would rather a more wilderness style camping, with few to no RV's, the Cal-Cheak Recreation Site is an excellent choice.
+If you would rather a more wilderness style camping, with few to no RV's, the Cal-Cheak Recreation Site is an excellent choice and located on the road to the Whistler Bungee Bridge.
 The highway turnoff is located just 3.4 kilometres from the Brandywine Falls parking lot, heading towards Whistler.
 After turning off the highway you will almost immediately see the campsite on your right, and further along on your left.
 This campsite is in a wild, deep forest and in between two big rivers, Cheakamus and Callaghan.
 All the campsites are drive-in and just steps from a gorgeous river view.

 Cal-Cheak Campground Near Brandywine Falls